EBI-Metagenomics/amplicon-pipeline/README.md

 # asv-gen

-This repository contains the in-progress Nextflow rework of the V5 MGnify amplicon annotation pipeline, which will include the addition of Amplicon Sequence Variant (ASV) annotation as a new major feature.
+This repository contains the in-progress Nextflow rework of the V5 MGnify amplicon annotation pipeline, which will include the addition of Amplicon Sequence Variant (ASV) annotation as a new major feature under the V6 analysis pipelines.

 The reworked pipeline can be divided into seven different subworkflows, four of which already exist in the current V5 amplicon pipeline: